treeverse/lakeFS/docs/howto/import.md

 ## Prerequisites

-* Importing is permitted for users in the Supers (lakeFS open-source) group or the SuperUsers (lakeFS Cloud/Enterprise) group.
+* Importing is permitted for users in the Supers (open-source) group or the SuperUsers (Cloud/Enterprise) group.
    To learn how lakeFS Cloud and lakeFS Enterprise users can fine-tune import permissions, see [Fine-grained permissions](#fine-grained-permissions) below.
 * The lakeFS _server_ must have permissions to list the objects in the source bucket.
-* The source bucket must be in the same region as your repository.
+* The source bucket must be on the same cloud provider and in the same region as your repository.

 ## Using the lakeFS UI